vele616/monorepo/packages/jobboard/website/content/jobs/application-security-engineer-aircall-XQanB.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/aircall"
 companyWebsite: "http://aircall.io/"
-summary: "Aircall is searching for an application security engineer that has 3+ years of experience in Security."
+summary: "Aircall is searching for an Application Security Engineer that has 3+ years of experience in Security."
 summaryBackup: "Aircall is looking for an application security engineer that has experience in: #rails, #ui/ux, #javascript."
-featured: 20
+featured: 10
 ---

 Aircall is on a mission to revolutionize the business phone industry!